grafana/mimir/docs/sources/operators-guide/configure/setting-helm-ha-deduplication-consul/index.md

 ## Install/Upgrade Mimir config

-Follow [Getting Started with Helm]({{< relref "../deploy-grafana-mimir/getting-started-helm-charts/_index.md" >}}) documentation but add the following configuration bellow the `custom.yaml` file.
+Follow [Getting Started with Helm]({{< relref "../deploy-grafana-mimir/getting-started-helm-charts/_index.md" >}}) documentation but add some configuration changes below.

+You can set Mimir HA deduplication configuration in global level or tenant level.

+### HA Deduplication Global

+To configure HA deduplication globally, add the following configuration below the `custom.yaml` file.

 ```yaml
 # other configurations above